Skip to main content

 Changing protection settings

 Let's consider adjusting the protection settings for the JoinWaveShortCircuitProtection.
-If we have a particularly inactive room, we might want to reduce the timesacale and the maximum number of joins within it a little.
+If we have a particularly inactive room, we might want to reduce the timescale and the maximum number of joins within it.

 To do this, we can use the !draupnir protections config set <protection name> <property name> command.